EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 ![pic2](./images/pic2.png)

-- In order to Configure Nginx LB using Web Servers’ names defined in  /etc/hosts I created a config file by executing the below command:
+- In order to Configure Nginx LB using Web Servers’ names defined in  /etc/hosts  created a config file by executing the below command:

 ```
 sudo vi /etc/nginx/nginx.conf
 ```

-- The confiuration below was inserted and saved
+- Inserted and save the configuration below

 ```
 upstream web {